markus-zhang/xv6-2025-lab-notes/lab3_superpage.md

     if(ph.vaddr % PGSIZE != 0)
       goto bad;
     uint64 sz1;
+    /*
+      I'll go over uvmalloc() in the next chapter because we need to modify it.
+Adding super pages makes allocation and deallocation much more complicated.
+      In summary, uvmalloc does two things:
+      1. call kalloc() to allocate physical memory
+      2. call mappages() to map virtual addresses to physical addresses Essentially, it performs the service so that the next time the OS access a VA, it can trace it to the PA and do actual stuffs.
+    */
     if((sz1 = uvmalloc(pagetable, sz, ph.vaddr + ph.memsz, flags2perm(ph.flags))) == 0)
       goto bad;
     sz = sz1;
-    if(loadseg(pagetable, ph.vaddr, ip, ph.off, ph.filesz) < 0)
+    // Load program segments, nothing fancy here if(loadseg(pagetable, ph.vaddr, ip, ph.off, ph.filesz) < 0)
       goto bad;
   }